cnlohr/shadertrixx/README.md

 	col = tex2Dproj(_GrabTexture, i.grabposs );
 ```

+editor's note: I spent a long time trying to find a good way to do this exclusively from the fragment shader, and I did not find one.

 ## Depth Textures

 If you define a sampler2D the following way, you can read the per-pixel depth.